MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

 1. Clone or copy the samples repo to your computer.
 1. Sign into to the [QnA Maker portal](https://qnamaker.ai/) with your Azure credentials.
 1. Select **Create a knowledge base** in the QnA Maker portal.
-You'll see a form with the following:
     1. If necessary, create a QnA service.
 (You can use an existing QnA Maker service or create a new one for this tutorial.)
 For more detailed QnA Maker instructions, see [Create a QnA Maker service](https://docs.microsoft.com/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure) and [Create, train, and publish your QnA Maker knowledge base](https://docs.microsoft.com/azure/cognitive-services/qnamaker/quickstarts/create-publish-knowledge-base).
-   1. Connect your QnA service to your knowledge base.
+    1. Connect your QnA Maker service to your knowledge base.
     1. Name your knowledge base.
     1. To populate your knowledge base, use the **smartLightFAQ.tsv** file from the samples repo.
 If you have downloaded the samples, upload the file **smartLightFAQ.tsv** from your computer.
     1. Select **Create your kb** to create the knowledge base.
-1. Select the **Save and train** button.
+1. Select **Save and train**.
 1. Select **PUBLISH** to publish your knowledge base.

 Once your QnA Maker app is published, select **SETTINGS**, and scroll down to *Deployment details*.
 Copy the following values from the *Postman* HTTP example request.